-Weightings of Direct
+Weightings of Direct Compensation Elements

-Compensation Elements

-Base salary, performance-based annual cash incentive and longterm equity incentives comprise total direct compensation for each executive.
+Base salary, performance-based annual cash incentive and long-term equity incentives comprise total direct compensation for each executive.
 With the exception of base salary, all elements of direct compensation are variable and intended to fluctuate based on performance as measured by both operating results and changes in shareholder value.
 This pay mix supports our pay-for-performance compensation objective and places a significant amount of compensation at risk.
-As illustrated below, for 2019, 85% of the CEO's target total direct compensation and 72% of the other NEOs' target total direct compensation are at risk.
+As illustrated below, for 2019, 85% of the CEO's target total direct compensation are at risk.

 Compensation for all the NEOs, including the CEO, places more weight on long-term incentives than annual incentives to reflect the importance of making strategic decisions that focus on long-term results.
-The CEO's long-term incentives have the greatest weighting to provide the strongest alignment of his compensation with longterm shareholder interests.
+The CEO's long-term incentives have the greatest weighting to provide the strongest alignment of his compensation with long-term shareholder interests.